robertocampos/InsightFace_Pytorch/README.md

 ## 4. References

-- This repo is mainly inspired by [deepinsight/insightface](https://github.com/deepinsight/insightface) and [InsightFace_TF](https://github.com/auroua/InsightFace_TF)
+- This repo is a clone from https://github.com/TreB1eN/InsightFace_Pytorch

-## PS

-- PRs are welcome, in case that I don't have the resource to train some large models like the 100 and 151 layers model
-- Email : treb1en@qq.com